gstreamio/streambus/docs/TESTING.md

 3. **Chaos Tests**: Resilience testing with fault injection
 4. **Performance Tests**: Benchmarks and load tests
 5. **Security Tests**: Static analysis and vulnerability scanning

+### ⚠️ CRITICAL RULE: No Kafka Dependencies

+**StreamBus tests MUST NEVER depend on Apache Kafka software or competitor messaging systems.**

+- ✅ **DO**: Use StreamBus broker for all integration and chaos tests
+- ✅ **DO**: Run StreamBus broker on port 9092 (Kafka-compatible drop-in replacement)
+- ✅ **DO**: Use StreamBus client libraries exclusively
+- ❌ **DON'T**: Import Kafka client libraries (`kafka-go`, `sarama`, etc.) in test code
+- ❌ **DON'T**: Run tests against actual Kafka broker instances
+- ❌ **DON'T**: Depend on Kafka binaries or Docker images

+**Why?** StreamBus is a **drop-in replacement** for Apache Kafka.
+Tests use port 9092 for Kafka compatibility, but MUST connect to StreamBus broker (not Kafka).
+This ensures:
+- Tests validate StreamBus implementation, not Kafka's
+- No dependencies on competitor software
+- Validates the drop-in replacement experience
+- Tests reflect real-world migration scenarios from Kafka to StreamBus

 ### Coverage Targets